sina96/aoc-java/README.md

 This repository contains my solutions for the Advent of Code, implemented in Java starting 2024.

-currently adding solutions for 2025!
+Solution for AoC 2025 added.

 ## Project Structure